comphilano/ds_final/README.md

 APIService = APIService(newest, keyword = "thoi trang nam", categoryids = "2829")
 ```

-newest: the item which is the first be got (start with 0) (Do not change this)(*)
+_newest_: the item which is the first be got (start with 0) (Do not change this)(*)

-keyword: keyword
+_keyword_: keyword

-categoryids: in this specific case (shoppe), some keywords have specific category, you can go to shoppe, search with your keyword, choose the category, and look on the URL bar:
+_categoryids_: in this specific case (shoppe), some keywords have specific category, you can go to shoppe, search with your keyword, choose the category, and look on the URL bar:
 It will show something like this:

 https://shopee.vn/search?facet=2829&keyword=thoi%20trang%20nam&noCorrection=true&page=0